scheidelg/ghpa/README.md

 _____
 GitHub Pages is a simple way to create a website to publish content from a public or private GitHub repository.
 Unfortunately, GitHub Pages doesn't provide any authentication controls.
 This means that once GitHub Pages is enabled for a private GitHub repository, all repository content is publicly accessible via the website.

-However, it is possible to implement secure web access to a private repository files.
+However, it is possible to implement secure web access to private repository files.
 We can create two separate repositories:

  1. A private repository.

      - Contains content that we want to publish on a website, but not to the public.

-     - GitHub Pages is **not** enabled on the private repository.
+     - GitHub Pages is not enabled on the private repository.

      - Access is managed using GitHub's built-in authentication controls.